 What to Expect During Treatment

 Patients should expect both individual therapy and a lot of group work, including education and counseling.
-By connecting with other people working to overcome their crack addiction, you will be able to build a community of supportive allies that will help keep you accountable for your recovery.
-Treatment for a crack addiction can be lengthy, but at the end of your rehab journey you can be confident that you will be able to reenter the world as a sober person once again.
+By connecting with other people working to overcome their addictions, you will be able to build a community of supportive allies that will help keep you accountable for your recovery.
+Severe crack addiction treatment can be lengthy, but at the end of your rehab journey you can be confident that you will be able to reenter the world as a sober person once again.